johnbpetersen/music-creation-agent/README.md

 - **Other secrets**
   - `PRIVATE_KEY` – signer key for settlement scripts (optional unless settling on-chain).
 - **Settlement (optional)**
   - `SETTLE_TRANSACTIONS=true` – automatically broadcast ERC-3009 settle transactions after verification.
+Defaults to `false` and is ignored during tests/CI.
   - `SETTLE_PRIVATE_KEY` – key used to settle payments (defaults to `PRIVATE_KEY` if omitted).
   - `SETTLE_RPC_URL` – RPC endpoint for the settlement chain (defaults to the chain RPC).
+  - Always ensure the settling key is funded and only enable this flag in trusted environments.

 Once everything is set, hit `GET /api/health` to confirm the Daydreams Ax agent and ElevenLabs integration are in the expected mode (`live` vs `fallback`).